johndgiese/dotvim/README.md

 # Thoughts
 I love vim because it is FAST, lightweight, powerful, works in the commandline, and is mostly OS independent.
 That being said, some of the default settings are no good, and there is a lot of missing functionality.
 I have developed a set of customizations to vim that fix these problems.
-In order to sync these changes across computers using various operating systems some additional complexity must be added in the installation process (see [here](http://vimcasts.org/episodes/synchronizing-plugins-with-git-submodules-and-pathogen/)).
+In order to sync these changes across computers using various operating systems some additional complexity must be added in the installation process.

 Everyone has their own tastes, and will probably want to customize their setup further, so my vimrc is just a starting point.
 I hope that you will be able to clone my repository and then make your own from there.

 Please let me know if you get stuck in the install process (make a github issue) and I will try to help out.

 # Installation on Windows

 Note these install instructions assume that your vim directory is in: C:\opt\vim, modify as necessary.

 ### 1. Downlod the repository into your .vim folder

 	git clone git://github.com/johndgiese/dotvim.git C:\opt\vim\.vim

-### 2. Add some executables that are used by plugins
-For some of the utilities (e.g. the ctags programs) to work, you will need to add the vimfiles\onpath directory to the windows PATH:

-	setx PATH "%PATH%;C:\opt\vim\.vim\windows" -M

-(Note: if you only want to add it to the current user's path, omit the -M)

-### 3. Create symbolic links
+### 2. Create symbolic links

-	C:\opt\vim\.vim\setup.bat

-You can also just navigate to the directory and double click the batch file.
-It should prompt you for your install directory (make sure you include double quotes if you installed in Program Files or Program Files (x86)).
-This does a few things:

-1. Creates a symbolic link: vimfiles <==> .vim
+Create a symbolic link: vimfiles <==> .vim

+    mklink /D _vimfiles .vim

-2. Creates a symbolic link: .vim/vimrc <==> _vimrc
+Create a symbolic link: .vim/vimrc <==> _vimrc

-3. Initializes and updates the git submodules with the vim plugins
+    mklink .vimrc .vim/vimrc

 You may wonder why not just rename .vim vimfiles?
 Well, by keeping it named .vim and linking to it, the repository will work also on linux and mac.
 You may also wonder why not just copy vimrc up a directory and name it _vimrc?
 Well, by moving it up a directory we would take it out of the repository, and would no longer be able to track changes.

-Note that I don't use a gvimrc file, instead I use an if statement in my vimrc; this keeps all my settings in a single file.
+Note that I don't use a gvimrc file, instead I use an if statement in my vimrc that allows me to run gui stuff when appropriate, this keeps all my settings in a single file.

-### 4. Update a directory in the vimrc
+### 3. Update a directory in the vimrc
 You need to update a single directory in your vimrc (the line is towards the top of the file)

-### 5. Add any necessary dependencies for the vipy plugin
+### 4. Add any necessary dependencies for plugins, or comment them out in the vimrc
+If you want to use powerline with fancy fonts, you will need to install a patched font.
+I have my favorite stored in the windows directoy.
+You can double click on each of them to install the fonts.
+Read about this feature [here](http://enegue.com/consolas-font-in-vim-powerline-windows/).

+A few plugins use ctags.
+You can install it online, or for convenience go to the .vim/windows directory and get it there.
+You will need to place it on the $PATH, you can do this as follows:

+	setx PATH "%PATH%;C:\opt\vim\.vim\windows" -M

+(Note: if you only want to add it to the current user's path, omit the -M)

-Finally, if you want to use the vipy plugin you will need to run another batch script, as described in the install instructions [here](https://github.com/johndgiese/vipy)
+If you want to use the vipy plugin you will need to install ipython and pyzmq, and finally run another batch script, as described in the install instructions [here](https://github.com/johndgiese/vipy)

+If any of the plugins give you trouble, you can comment them out in your vimrc.

+### 5. Run BundleInstall
+You will need to get [Vundle for Windows](https://github.com/gmarik/vundle/wiki/Vundle-for-Windows), note that the vundle files are already in bundle so you can skip that step.

+Go into vim and type:

+    :BundleInstall

+If you setup Vundle correctly, this will now download all the plugins!

 # Install instructions on Linux/Mac
-Note that I haven't fully tested this, so be careful!

 ### 1. Downlod the repository into your .vim folder

 	git clone git://github.com/johndgiese/dotvim.git ~/.vim

-### 2. Install ctags
+### 2. Create a symbolic link to your vimrc

+	ln -s ~/.vim/vimrc ~/.vimrc

+You may wonder why not just copy vimrc up a directory and name it .vimrc?
+By moving it up a directory we would take it out of the repository, and would no longer be able to track changes.

+Note that I don't use a gvimrc file, instead I use an if statement in my vimrc that allows me to run gui stuff when appropriate, this keeps all my settings in a single file.

+### 3. Update a directory in the vimrc
+You need to update a single directory in your vimrc (the line is towards the top of the file)

+### 4. Run BundleInstall
+You should already have vundle installed, go into vim and type:

+    :BundleInstall

+If you setup Vundle correctly, this will now download all the plugins!

+### 5. Plugin Dependencies

 Ctags is a program that parses your code and generates links between files.
 Ctags is used by a few plugins that I have, and they will complain if you don't have them installed.
 You can remove the plugins, but I reccomend trying to install ctags.
 It is super useful.
 You can read about it [here](http://ctags.sourceforge.net/)

-### 3. Create a symbolic link to your vimrc

-	n -s ~/.vim/vimrc ~/.vimrc

-You may wonder why not just copy vimrc up a directory and name it .vimrc?
-By moving it up a directory we would take it out of the repository, and would no longer be able to track changes.
-Note that I don't use a gvimrc file, instead I use an if statement in my vimrc; this keeps all my settings in a single file.

-### 4. Download the submodules

-Nearly all of the plugins are stored in submodules (see the section on maintenance for more details).
-This means you need to download them as a separate step.
-Browse to the top of the repository (~/.vim) and run:

-	git submodule init
-	git submodule update

-You should see a bunch of files get downloaded.

-### 5. Update a global variable in the vimrc
-You need to update a single directory in your vimrc (the line is towards the top of the file)

-### 6. Add any necessary dependencies for the vipy plugin
+    sudo get-apt install ctags

-Finally, if you want to use the vipy plug, you will have to install a few additional dependencies as described [here](https://github.com/johndgiese/vipy)
+If you want to use the vipy plugin you will need to install ipython and pyzmq, and finally run another batch script, as described in the install instructions [here](https://github.com/johndgiese/vipy).
+Basically it is:

-### 7. Install better version of Consolas font for commandline
-Navigate to the .vim/windows folder and double click each font to install it.
-If you don't or can't do this, then go to the vimrc and follow the comment there to disable powerlines fancy font feature.
-Read abou this feature [here](http://enegue.com/consolas-font-in-vim-powerline-windows/).
+    sudo apt-get install python-ipython
+    sudo apt-get install python-pyzmq

+If any of the plugins give you trouble, you can comment them out in your vimrc.

 # How this vim setup differs from normal vim